scriptggkk/hitbox/README.md

     part.Color = hitboxColor
 end

--- Update all hitbox parts
+-- Update hitbox for a specific player function updateHitbox(player)
-function updateHitbox()
-    restoreOriginalCharacter()
-    createHitbox()
+    restoreOriginalCharacter(player)
+    createHitbox(player)
 end

--- Restore original character
+-- Restore original character for a specific player function restoreOriginalCharacter(player)
-function restoreOriginalCharacter()
+    if originalCharacterParts[player] then
-    for part, props in pairs(originalCharacterParts) do
+        for part, props in pairs(originalCharacterParts[player]) do
             if part and part:IsA("BasePart") and part.Parent then part.Size = props.size
                 part.Transparency = props.transparency
                 part.CollisionGroupId = props.collisionGroupId
             end
         end
+    end

     -- Remove any created parts
+    if modifiedParts[player] then
-    for _, part in pairs(modifiedParts) do
+        for _, part in pairs(modifiedParts[player]) do
             if part and part.Name == "MainHitbox" then part:Destroy()
             end
         end

-    modifiedParts = {}
+        modifiedParts[player] = {}
     end
+end

 -- Handle player leaving Players.PlayerRemoving:Connect(function(player)
-    if player == targetPlayer then
+    if targetPlayers[player] then
-        targetPlayer = nil
+        targetPlayers[player] = nil

-        TargetLabel.Text = "No Target Selected"
-        restoreOriginalCharacter()
-        originalCharacterParts = {}
+        -- Find and remove entry from the list local entry = TargetScrollFrame:FindFirstChild(player.Name .. "_Entry")
+        if entry then
+            entry:Destroy()
         end

+        -- Clean up saved data
+        originalCharacterParts[player] = nil
+        modifiedParts[player] = nil
+    end
 end)

 -- Handle character changes
 game.Workspace.DescendantAdded:Connect(function(descendant)
-    if hitboxEnabled and targetPlayer and descendant:IsA("Model") and descendant:FindFirstChild("Humanoid") then local player = Players:GetPlayerFromCharacter(descendant)
+    if hitboxEnabled and descendant:IsA("Model") and descendant:FindFirstChild("Humanoid") then local player = Players:GetPlayerFromCharacter(descendant)
-        if player and player == targetPlayer then
+        if player and targetPlayers[player] then
-            -- Character respawned or changed, update the hitbox wait(0.5) -- Wait for character to fully load saveOriginalCharacter()
+            -- Character respawned or changed, update the hitbox wait(0.5) -- Wait for character to fully load saveOriginalCharacter(player)
-            createHitbox()
+            createHitbox(player)
         end
     end
 end)

+-- Handle new players joining Players.PlayerAdded:Connect(function(player)
+    -- Check if "select all" is active, add them automatically local selectAllActive = false

+    if selectAllActive and player ~= LocalPlayer then targetPlayers[player] = true
+        createTargetEntry(player)

+        -- When their character loads
+        player.CharacterAdded:Connect(function(character)
+            if targetPlayers[player] then
+                wait(0.5) -- Wait for character to load saveOriginalCharacter(player)
+                if hitboxEnabled then
+                    createHitbox(player)
+                end
+            end
+        end)
+    end
+end)

 -- Close button
 CloseButton.MouseButton1Click:Connect(function()
-    restoreOriginalCharacter()
+    -- Restore all characters
+    for player, _ in pairs(targetPlayers) do
+        restoreOriginalCharacter(player)
+    end
     ScreenGui:Destroy()
 end)